 Now you’re ready to enter the operating room.
 A highly trained anaesthetist places an IV into your arm.
 Sedative drugs are administered to make you feel sleepy.
 As your body relaxes, you will drift off to sleep.
 You will have no memory or sensation of the surgery.

 During your surgery, the anaesthetist watches over you the whole time.
 They keep an eye on your vitals to ensure you are safe from the moment you fall asleep until the moment you wake up.
-That allows Doctor Bernard to focus exclusively on sculpting your tummy, back and sides.

 1. Positioning you on the operating table